gawainhewitt/gawainhewitt/README.md

 I bring 19 years of experience as a freelance creative working with communities, businesses, voluntary organisations and private clients, developing technologies and driving innovation in music and art.

-I recently completed the Makers Academy bootcamp to refine my practice.
+After years of self directed learning I recently completed the Makers Academy bootcamp to refine my practice.
 I am a big believer in test driven development and pair programming, and I like to write code that is easy to read and easy to change.

 You can find out more about me at the following links: